Strombach/Programmeringskurs/Projekt/README.md

 By using BeutifulSoup Smuggler adds javascript to a HTML file and makes it donwloadable.
 We could make it so that the downlaod popsup after "the target" has entered the page or pressed a button.

+When a modified HTML is create it can be tested by serving it via a webserver, like Live server plugin in vscode.

 **!OBS!** Only been tested with the code in the payload folder both on Linux and Windows **!OBS!**

 **Known limitations:**
 - Can't change the delay of the autmatic download.
 - Both automatic and "active" download can't be used simultaneous
+- Can only activate download with tags that has the id attribute.
+So an id in the html needs to exist and be found (if donwloaded with WebGetter) or an id needs to be set manually before running the smuggler.

 ### Usage:
 |Short Form|Long Form|Required|Description|